Basilica of San Bernardino: History

 Just later began the building of the facade under the direction of Silvestro dall'Aquila.
 When he died in 1504, the works stopped and the facade remained incomplete for over twenty years.
 In 1524, the job was taken by Nicola Filotesio, better known as Cola dell'Amatrice, and the church was completed in 1542.

 After the earthquake in 1703, the inside of the church was completely rebuilt in Baroque style by three great architects of that period: Cipriani, Contini and Biarigioni.
 In 1724 Ferdinando Mosca made the magnificent wooden ceiling which was painted by Girolamo Cenatiempo, who was also the painter of frescos in the chapel hosting the saint's mausoleum.
 In 1773 Donato Rocco completed the principal altar.

 In April 2009, another violent earthquake hit L'Aquila, which damaged the apsis of the cathedral, destroying part of the bell tower, and the cupola, the longitudinal walls and adjacent cloister were subjected to problems.

 The day of the earthquake, the president of group Montepaschi Siena, Giuseppe Mussari, guaranteed live on TV a huge loan to permit the restoration work of the basilica.
-The cost was evaluated at over 40 million euros and the work was projected to last more than 10 years.
+The cost was evaluated at over 40 million euros and the work was projected to last more than teen years.

 In May 2015 the church reopened to the community after six years of work, restoring the cupola and the bell tower damaged by the earthquake of 2009.